-You may think withdrawing and detoxing from substances is something that can be done on your own, but there are instances where this would be fatal.
+You may think withdrawing and detoxing from substances can be done on your own, but there are instances where this would be fatal.
 For example, withdrawing from mild alcoholism can be doable on your own.

-However, if you’re a heavy alcoholic, detoxing by yourself can cause an array of health issues, such as seizures or even death.
-This can be from a stroke or heart attack due to changes in your blood pressure and heart rate when you’re detoxing.
+However, if you’re a heavy alcoholic, detoxing by yourself can cause various health issues, such as seizures or even death.
+This can be from a stroke or heart attack due to changes in your blood pressure and heart rate while detoxing.

 First-class Facilities & Amenities

 World-class High-Quality Addiction & Mental Health Rehabilitation TreatmentRehab Centers Tour